-If a student has a disability that is episodic or cyclical in nature, where unpredictable and acute symptoms may impact their ability to complete an assignment on time, or where treatment and hospitalization may be required, an accommodation for flexible deadlines may be necessary to ensure equal access.
+If a student has a disability that is episodic or cyclical in nature, where acute symptoms flare up and impact the student’s ability to complete an assignment on time, or where treatment and hospitalization may be required, an accommodation for flexible deadlines may be necessary to ensure equal access.

-Students have a responsibility to anticipate their need to request an extension as far in advance of a deadline as possible.
-In addition, students should not assume that an extension for all course deadlines will be granted.
+Students have a responsibility to communicate their need to use their flexibility with deadlines accommodation with their instructors as far in advance of a deadline as possible.
+In addition, students should not assume that an extension for all course deadlines will be granted as timely submission may be an essential component of certain assignments.
 Accessible Education is available to provide support at any point to students and faculty in navigating this accommodation.

 Determining if an Accommodation is Reasonable

 If a student is approved for a flexibility with deadlines accommodation through the Office of Accessible Education, the next step is to identify potential barriers in a particular course and determine what, if any, accommodations might be reasonable.
 In some cases, a course might be designed in a way that eliminates, or significantly reduces, barriers related to deadlines and, therefore, the implementation of an accommodation might not be necessary.
 The following are questions that the instructor and Accessible Education will use to determine whether a reasonable extension of an assignment deadline is appropriate:

 - Would an extension (or multiple extensions) fundamentally alter the course?

 - What does the syllabus indicate regarding late work and completion deadlines?

 - Does the fundamental nature of the course rely upon timely completion of assignments as an essential method of learning?

 - What is the purpose of the assignment?
 Is it necessary to have it completed before an exam?
 Before a discussion?